 The "Ranging/Sidelink Positioning authorised" information includes one or more of the following:

-- whether the UE is authorized to act as a SL Reference UE;

-- whether the UE is authorized to act as a Target UE;

-- whether the UE is authorized to act as a Located UE;

-- whether the UE is authorized to act as a SL Positioning Server UE.
+- whether the UE is authorized to use Ranging/SL Positioning over PC5;

 The RSPP transport QoS parameters include parameters defined in clause 5.7.3, which are generated by the PCF and are provided to the AMF when receiving the Ranging/Sidelink Positioning Capability in Npcf_UEPolicyControl_Create Request from the AMF or when receiving the updated subscription data from UDR.

 During registration, the UE includes the Ranging/Sidelink Positioning Capability as defined in clause 4.3.1 as part of the "5GMM capability" in the Registration Request message.
 AMF determines whether the UE is authorised to use Ranging based services and Sidelink positioning based on UE's Ranging/Sidelink Positioning Capability and the Ranging/Sidelink Positioning Service Authorisation included in the subscription data received from UDM.
 The AMF stores the Ranging/Sidelink Positioning Capability in the UE context.